Mohamed00Elkassify/Bank-System-with-Python/README.md

 Welcome to ARKHAM Bank!
 This project is a simple command-line banking application using Python and MySQL.
 With this application, users can create accounts, log in, manage transactions, and maintain a secure banking experience.

 ## Table of Contents
-●Introduction
+● Introduction

-●Features
+● Features

-●Installation
+● Installation

-●Usage
+● Usage

-●Dependencies
+● Dependencies

-●Database Setup
+● Database Setup

-●Contributing
+● Contributing

-●License
+● License

 ## Introduction
 ARKHAM Bank is designed for personal use to manage basic banking transactions such as deposits, withdrawals, and money transfers.
 The application uses a MySQL database to store account information and transaction history securely.

 ## Features
-●Account Management: Open new accounts with a unique ID.
+● Account Management: Open new accounts with a unique ID.

-●Secure Login: Password-protected accounts to ensure security.
+● Secure Login: Password-protected accounts to ensure security.

-●Transactions: Deposit and withdraw money from your account.
+● Transactions: Deposit and withdraw money from your account.

-●Balance Check: View current account balance.
+● Balance Check: View current account balance.

-●Money Transfer: Transfer money between accounts.
+● Money Transfer: Transfer money between accounts.

-●Transaction History: Display all transactions related to your account.
+● Transaction History: Display all transactions related to your account.

 ## Installation
 #### 1) Clone the Repository: